Minutes of Public Hearing

 Sawyer County, WI

-The purpose of this Public Hearing was to obtain public comments regarding a request for a Conditional Use Permit submitted by Tony and Karna Kroening requesting permission to allow for the installation of a lift and two oversized, nonconforming decks for a physically cognitively disabled child: Down Syndrome, and an adult male with traumatic brain injury, and auto immune rheumatoid arthritis for the Plan commission to possibly take action on the request.
+The purpose of this Public Hearing was to obtain public input regarding a request for a Conditional Use Permit submitted by David and Felicia J. Boyd requesting permission to allow for plumbing in a new accessory structure building and for the Plan Commission to possibly take action on the request.

-The meeting was called to order by Hucker at 6:00 p.m.
-All commission members were in attendance, with the exception of Cerman.
-Zoning Administrator Boss also was present.
-Hucker noted that two people signed in (The sign-in sheet will be attached to the minutes.).
-Hucker opened the public comment session.
-The notice was duly published in the Sawyer County Record on 10-18-17 and 10-27-17 and the language of the notice will also be attached to the minutes.
-Once the public input segment is complete, the PRC will deliberate on the proposal
+The hearing was called to order by Hucker at 6:00 P.M.
+All Commission members were in attendance along with alternate Smith and along with the Zoning Administrator Boss.
+Hucker noted that three people signed in (The sign-in sheet will be attached to the minutes.).
+Hucker noted that this is the opportunity for the public to speak to the proposed Conditional Use Permit.
+Once the public input segment is complete, the PRC will deliberate on the proposal.

-Public hearing was concluded at about 7:20 p.m.
+The public hearing was concluded at about 6:45 PM.